kxlieannh/cpscripts/README.md

 This script gave nothing saying it sucessfully executed, but after reviewing the script, i added a modification on the VM and saw it being completed.
 Im not gonna change the script on GitHub as of now, I just wanted to make sure it worked. and it does. -kh

-statsecboot.ps1 - Invalid testing/running results.

-running this script on VM is not necessary, we should consider on keeping this script or not. -kh